CloudFerro/doc/source/static/pricelist.rst

 *****
 Price List
 *****
-Below we present a price list of all the main categories of services available on CREODIAS platform.
+Below we present a price list of all the main categories of services available on Elasticity for WekEO platform.
 All ICT services offered on our platform have well defined prices – thus Third Parties can easily calculate the budgets necessary to build their solutions.

 **1. Two main billing models:**